PCManticore/pylint-talks/presentation.rst

        >>> module.locals
        {'f': [<AssName(f) l.2 [] at 0xd1b6191748>]}

-* or a node's string representations (roundtrips back to the original code)
+* or a node's string representations.
+This roundtrips almost completely to the original source.

     .. sourcecode:: python